ImageMagick/Usage-Markdown/quantize/index.md

 [![\[IM Output\]](dgrad_hlines2x2.gif)](dgrad_hlines2x2.gif)

-As you can see the dither pattern is nothing fancy.
+As you can see, the dither pattern is nothing fancy.
 The "`-fx`" function is a variation of the [Color Lookup Tables](../color_mods/#color_lut) function, namely, an IM Dither Lookup Patterns' type function.
 And with a "`-virtual-pixel`" setting of '`tile`', the function does not even need to know the size of the dither pattern image you are using.

 > ![](../img_www/warning.gif)![](../img_www/space.gif)
+> :WARNING:
 > The use of "`-virtual-pixel`" by the "`-fx`" operator using calculated indexes like this was broken before IM version 6.2.9-2.

-Lets try this dither pattern set again but using a simple shadowed image...
+Let's try this dither pattern set again but using a simple shadowed image...

 ~~~
 convert shadow.png dpat_hlines2x2.gif  -channel A \